 With regard to the future earthly Jerusalem, we thus read in Zec 2:1-5, "I lifted up mine eyes again, and looked, and behold a man with a measuring line in his hand.
 Then said I, 'Whither goest thou?'
 And he said unto me, 'To measure Jerusalem, to see what is the breadth thereof, and what is the length thereof.'
-And, behold, the angel that talked with me went forth, and another angel went out to meet him, and said unto him, 'Bun, speak to this young man, saying, Jerusalem shall be inhabited as towns without walls for the multitude of men and cattle therein: For I, saith Jehovah, will be unto her a wall of fire round about, and will be the glory in the midst of her."
-The measurements of the Millennial earthly city Jerusalem are given in
+And, behold, the angel that talked with me went forth, and another angel went out to meet him, and said unto him, 'Bun, speak to this young man, saying, Jerusalem shall be inhabited as towns without walls for the multitude of men and cattle therein: For I, saith Jehovah, will be unto her a wall of fire round about, and will be the glory in the midst of her.'"

-Ezekiel 48: But we have here to do with the holy city, New Jerusalem, of which the earthly city will be a type.
+Ezekiel 48 : But we have here to do with the holy city, New Jerusalem, of which the earthly city will be a type.

-The measurement of the temple, in which the abomination of desolation will be set up, is thus referred to in Rev 11:1: "And there was given me a reed like unto a rod: and the angel stood, saying, 'Rise, and measure the temple of God, and the altar, and them that worship therein."
+The measurement of the temple, in which the abomination of desolation will be set up, is thus referred to in $\underline{\text{Rev 11:1}}$: "And there was given me a reed like unto a rod: and the angel stood, saying, 'Rise, and measure the temple of God, and the altar, and them that worship therein.""